 Boy Meets World

 If you thought you would never see Cory and Topanga after Boy Meets World ended in 2000, you were wrong.
 The characters returned to a new series that features their daughter.
 It's aptly named Girl Meets World.

 Despite only lasting one season, Firefly remains an integral part of the Joss Whedon universe.
 The 2002 sci-fi series starring Nathan Fillion, Gina Torres, and Alan Tudyk was made into a movie called Serenity in 2005.

 Cougar Town is the little show that could.
 The Courteney Cox-starring comedy aired for three seasons on ABC but was constantly on the bubble of cancellation due to schedule changes and poor ratings.
-TBS saved the show, picking it up for a fourth and fifth season.
-The show is currently airing its sixth and final season on TBA.
+TBS saved the show, picking it up for a final three seasons.
+It concluded in March 2015.